sensordeck/atlas-docs/docs/hardware-architecture.md

 It is a **deterministic sensor infrastructure board** that combines:

-- sensor aggregation
+- Sensor aggregation
-- protected onboard power
+- Protected onboard power
-- single-cable host integration
+- Single-cable host integration
-- and, most critically, **board-level time authority**
+- and, most critically, **Board-level time authority**

 That timing authority is expressed in hardware through: